MrPowerScripts/reddit-karma-farming-bot/README.md

 Click on more and view logs to make sure everything is fine

-Thats it, Your Free Hosting is complete!
+That's it, Your Free Hosting is complete!

 ## In Depth guide to running on Windows / Linux

 **WSL is currently not supported.
-Please either use heroku or install Ubuntu in Virtualbox and use Liux instructions** Please look here for a detailed guide to running on windows 10 / Linux.
+Please either use Heroku or install Ubuntu in Virtualbox and use Linux instructions** Please look here for a detailed guide to running on windows 10 / Linux.
 The other guides in this readme also work, but this is more step-by-step.
 [Click here for the google docs link](https://docs.google.com/document/d/1we5QR5E1nVNz862OG40oic9lnYhULStkWKlprmYlKFo/edit?usp=sharing)